infracloudio/infracloudio.github.io/docker-stacks.md

 ---
-title: Docker Stacks
+title: Running an Example App with Docker Stacks on vSphere volume
 ---

-## Docker Stacks

 Docker stacks are a set of services which make up a complete application in a given environment.
 The Docker stack is written in the docker-compose format (v3).
 We will use a stack as an example in which one of services requires data persistence.
 You can checkout the original [Example App](https://github.com/docker/example-voting-app) which we are using in this demo.
 We have modified the volume part so that the volumes are provisioned using the vSphere driver.